tgirke/GEN242/content/en/slides/slides_08.md

 ---
-title: "Multiple Alignments"
+title: "Programming in R"
-linkTitle: "Multiple Alignments"
+linkTitle: "Programming in R"
 description: >
 type: docs
-weight: 108
+weight: 107
 ---

 <br></br>

 To be posted.